u4ia-abhra/CODSOFT/README.md

 # CODSOFT
-This repository contains the projects I have worked on during my Internship at CodSoft.
+This repository contains the projects I have made during my Internship at CodSoft.